OCFL/ocfl-java/README.md

 If the repository in the above example was an existing 1.0 repository, then, it would be upgraded to 1.1 and all _new_ objects would be created as 1.1 objects.
-However, all existing objects would remain as 1.0 objects.

-In the future, there will likely be an API for upgrading existing objects.
-Upgrading objects requires creating new object versions.
+Additionally, anytime an existing 1.0 object was written to, it would be upgraded to 1.1.
+If `upgradeObjectsOnWrite` was set to `false`, then existing objects would remain on version 1.0.

 ## APIs